ssh88/Objective-C-Coding-Standards/README.md

 ## Overview

-Finally got round to digging up an old template I wrote and used across various teams I lead (Projects at Deloiitte & miPic).
-It acts as a framework I normally use for the internal coding standards.
+I Finally got round to digging up an old template I wrote and used across various teams I lead (Projects at Deloitte Digital & miPic to name a few).
+It acts as a framework I normally use for the internal coding standards for the teams im in.

-If you happened to land here on accident actually wanting to learn Objective-C (why...you do know there is something called Swift...no? where have you been :|) I would highly recommend taking a look at my colleague and super dev [Alberto De Bortoli's]("https://github.com/albertodebortoli") book [Zen and the Art of the Objective-C Craftsmanship]("https://github.com/objc-zen/objc-zen-book") which he co-authored.
+If you happened to land here on accident actually wanting to learn Objective-C (why...you do know there is something called Swift...)
+I would highly recommend taking a look at my colleague and super dev [Alberto De Bortoli's](https://github.com/albertodebortoli) book [Zen and the Art of the Objective-C Craftsmanship](https://github.com/objc-zen/objc-zen-book) which he co-authored.

-Finally would like to thank [Pete Cornish]("https://github.com/outofcoffee") for providing the idea and first draft for this...also another super dev, check him out.
+Finally would like to thank [Pete Cornish](https://github.com/outofcoffee) for providing the idea and first draft for this...also another super dev, check him out.

 ### Languages ###